scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 .. figure:: 3d-view-milkyway-inverse.png
    :scale: 25%

-   Gaia DR3 dataset as a 3D array (preliminary, this is not from the dataset in this paper). :label:`gaia-3d-dset`
+   Gaia DR3 dataset as a 3D array (Gaia collaboration). :label:`gaia-3d-dset`

 Figure :ref:`gaia-3d-dset` shows a 3D view of the Milky Way different type of stars.
 Each point is a star, and the color of each point represents the star's magnitude, with the brightest stars appearing as the reddest points.
 Although this view provides a unique perspective, the dimensions of the cube are not enough to fully capture the spiral arms of the Milky Way.